 \subsection{Topological configurations}

 The various topological gauge field configurations in the vacuum are deeply related to one another, as depicted in Fig.~\ref{fig:topo_field}.
-In 3D theory, monopoles are points and center vortices are lines while in 4D, monopoles are lines and center vortices are surfaces.
-The intersection of two center vortices, where their fluxes vanish, correspond to monopoles.
-Specifically, each of the two fluxes with angle $\pi$ makes one ending on a monopole with flux $2\pi$, known as the Dirac string.
+In a 4D gauge theory, monopoles are represented by world lines and center vortices are world sheets.
+When projected to a 3D subspace, monopoles are viewed as points and center vortices are lines.
+In $SU(2)$, the intersection of two center vortices where their fluxes merge, correspond to a monopole.
+Each $SU(2)$ vortex carries a quantized flux of $\pi$.
+When two such vortices merge, their fluxes add to $2\pi$ (topologically trivial), which can be viewed as a thin flux tube terminating on a magnetic monopole.
+This string is referred to as a Dirac string.
+Although it is not a physical observable due to the gauge dependence, it ensures the monopole consistently carries magnetic flux.
 Although one may find effective model of monopoles and center vortices related to semi-classical description, they generally are not classical solution of Yang-Mills equation.